 - The history and practice of public diplomacy

 - The study of diplomacy from the perspective of ‘new diplomatic history’

 Having received his PhD in International Relations from Lancaster University (1998), Giles Scott-Smith taught and researched both IR and International History for many years.
-In 2009 he was appointed Ernst van der Beugel Chair in the Diplomatic History of Transatlantic Relations since WW II at Leiden University.
-A researcher at the Roosevelt Study Center during 2002-2015, in January 2017 he became the Academic Director of the new Roosevelt Institute for American Studies.
+From 2009-2018 he held the Ernst van der Beugel Chair in the Diplomatic History of Transatlantic Relations since WW II at Leiden University.
+In 2019, to further strengthen the profiles of the RIAS and Leiden, he was appointed to the Roosevelt Chair in New Diplomatic History.

 From 2013-2016 he was Chair of the Transatlantic Studies Association.
 He is co-editor for the Key Studies in Diplomacy book series with Manchester University Press, and on the editorial board of the Journal of Contemporary History and New Global Studies.